Learning Home Catalog Composer

 In addition to deterministic operations, we have probabilistic operations.

-For example, consider an operation on a bit where, if the classical state of the bit is 0,0, it is left alone, and if the classical state of the bit is 1,1, it is flipped to 00 with probability 1/2.1/2.
+For example, consider the following operation on a bit.
+If the classical state of the bit is 0,0, it is left alone; and if the classical state of the bit is 1,1, it is flipped, so that it becomes 00 with probability 1/21/2 and 11 with probability 1/2.1/2.
 This operation is represented by the matrix

 (112012). \begin{pmatrix} 1 & \frac{1}{2}\\[1mm] 0 & \frac{1}{2} \end{pmatrix}.

-We can check that this matrix does the correct thing by multiplying with the standard basis vectors.
+One can check that this matrix does the correct thing by multiplying the two standard basis vectors by it.

 For an arbitrary choice of a classical state set, we can describe the set of all probabilistic operations in mathematical terms as those that are represented by matrices, which are matrices satisfying these two properties: